 Two bills that will assist dental practice owners impacted by the pandemic became law last week with Gov. Gavin Newsom’s signature.
 One new law will protect PPP loan recipients from having to pay potentially thousands in unexpected state income tax on their forgiven PPP loans.

-Dentists late Friday were granted an additional 3 ½ weeks to apply for pandemic relief grants through the Department of Health and Human Services’ Enhanced Provider Relief Fund Payment Portal.
-The previous application deadline was set for today, Aug.
-3.
+Dentists now have through Sept.
+13 to apply for pandemic relief grants through the Department of Health and Human Services’ Enhanced Provider Relief Fund Payment Portal.
+The Provider Relief Fund is intended to help health care providers suffering economic losses due to the COVID-19 pandemic.
+The previous deadline was set for Aug.
+28.

 Dentists now have through Aug.
 28 to apply for the Provider Relief Fund grants.
 This article will redirect to the CDA article published Aug.
 3.